scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 # influxdb-f4bb6575d-z44wt                  1/1     Running   0          176m
 ```

-Grafana > Explore to see if this data is in there.
+Go to Grafana > Explore to see if InfluxDB database is available to Grafana, which would assure us that collector, InfluxDB and Grafana data source are working correctly.

 ![dbmanager data in Explorer](../images/kubernetes-05-grafana-explore-dbmanager-data.png)

 ## Common mistakes

-If you have a problem, it's probably due to using a wrong namespace or typos in YAML files.
+If you have a problem, it's probably due to using a wrong namespace or typos in one of the YAML files.

-Here's an example of what happens when `config.json` in dbmanager uses uppercase and `SYSNAME` in collector uses lowercase: data is collected and delivered to InfluxDB, but not visible in EPA dashboards.
+Here's an example of what happens when dbmanager's `config.json` uses uppercase, and `SYSNAME` in collector uses lowercase array names: data is collected and delivered to InfluxDB, but not visible in EPA dashboards.

 ![Mismatch in SYSID](../images/kubernetes-06-grafana-misconfigured-dbmanager.png)

-The result is Grafana > Explore (screenshot) shows the "same" name twice, but in dashboards don't show `r24u04-e2824` (which collector gathes based on its configuration) in drop-down menu, but only `R24U04-E2824` (because dbmanager is configured to create `SYSNAME` using uppercase).
+The result is Grafana > Explore (screenshot) shows the "same" name twice (lowercase and uppercase), but the dashboards don't show `r24u04-e2824` (which collector gathers based on its configuration) in dashboards' drop-down menu.
+Instead they show `R24U04-E2824`, because dbmanager's `config.json` is configured to create `SYSNAME`s using uppercase.

-This can be fixed by deleting one of the deployments and editing YAML file the names consistent.
+This can be fixed by deleting one of the deployments (either dbmanager or collector) and editing YAML file to make the names consistent.

-Collector and dbmanager pods can be observed the usual way:
+collector and dbmanager pods can be observed the usual way:

 ```sh
 kubectl -n epa logs dbmanager-5b5b6945c8-zpf64